liuandy1207/Handbooks/PythonHandbook.md

 LIST.sort(reverse = True)

 # Sort a list in-place using a specific function?
-LIST.sort(key = FUNCTION)        # function should a return a number that will be used to sort in increasing order
+LIST.sort(key = FUNCTION)        # FUNCTION should return a value that will be used to sort in increasing order
 ```

 #### Shallow vs Deep Copies of Nested Lists